I'm a newbie

 Nov 18, 2023 3:55 pm

 Hi Nikki, I'm also in the UK.
 I had real problems with dehydration in the early days (still do occasionally).
-I had Loperamide and Dioralyte on script from stoma nurses.
-GP also wrote me up for codeine 15mg tablets (up to 4).
-I still use the codeine occasionally but only tend to use loperamide if I'm travelling now.
+I had loperamide and Dioralyte on script from stoma nurses.
+The GP also wrote me up for codeine 15mg tablets (up to 4).
+I still use the codeine occasionally but only tend to use loperamide if I'm traveling now.

 My best friend is flapjack!
 These really slow things down for me and thicken output, and while I usually make my own, I find the Graze ones brilliant to keep in my handbag or pocket for a quick energy boost - especially when I'm out kayaking and need to take on fluids (but might not get a chance to empty ileo for 4 hours or more!).